TwitterFacebookpinterest

 Soyuz MS-14 lifts off

 A Soyuz-2-1a rocket carrying the pilotless Soyuz MS-14 transport spacecraft lifted off from Site 31 in Baikonur on August 22, 2019, at 06:38:31.987 Moscow Time.
-(It will be 11:38 p.m.
+(It was 11:38 p.m.
 EDT on August 21.)

 At the time of the Soyuz MS-14 launch, the International Space Station was flying over Africa, near the border between Chad and Sudan.